NIRSpec Bright Object Time-Series Spectroscopy

 † The SUB2048 subarray is assumed in all cases except for PRISM/CLEAR values that were determined using SUB512.

-Bright limits are determined using ETC v4.0, which includes on-orbit performance, for a black-body point source using parameters of 2 groups and 1 integration with NRSRAPID readout mode, and ETC default values for other input.
+Bright limits are determined using ETC v6.0, which includes on-orbit performance, for a black-body point source using parameters of 2 groups and 1 integration with NRSRAPID readout mode, medium background, and ETC default values for other input.

 These values are for the subarray gains indicated above, and a conservative full well depth of 65,000.